 Saryu River Ghats

 Saryu river has a few famous Ghats starting from the Saryu Ghat near Faizabad.
 Saryu Ghat still has the carved paduka of Lord Ram which he left before proceeding to Saryu for forever.
-A walk during the evening at the Ghats can be scenic with the view of a colourful sunset.
+A walk in the evening at the Ghats can be scenic with the view of a colorful sunset.
 Saryu Aarti is also something that cannot be missed.

 Diwali in Ayodhya – The Place Where it all Began